 Employee Life and Health Trust

-A trust is considered to be an employee life and health trust if it was established after 2009 and, for a given taxation year, it meets all the following requirements throughout that taxation year:
+A trust is considered to be an employee life and health trust for a given taxation year if it meets all the following requirements throughout the year:

 - The trust's only objectives are to:

-- provide designated employee benefits to current or former employees of one or more participating employers, or on their behalf; and
+- provide employee benefits to current or former employees of one or more participating employers or former participating employers, or on their behalf; and

 - distribute, after the trust has been wound up, the remaining funds to the beneficiaries, other than key employees, according to their interest in the trust.